nicolodiamante/keyave/README.md

 source install.sh
 ```

-The script begins by checking your Mac's compatibility with Touch ID.
-If compatible, it provides the option to enable Touch ID for sudo commands, allowing for fingerprint-based authentication.
-Additionally, it features an option for automatic unlocking when the Mac is docked.
-These enhancements are specifically tailored to be applicable only on Mac models that support Touch ID, ensuring broad compatibility.

-This streamlined approach not only simplifies the authentication process but also enhances security and user experience on macOS.
+The script first determines the macOS version on your Mac.
+For macOS Sonoma (version 14) and later, it modifies the `sudo_local` file to enable Touch ID authentication for sudo commands.
+This is achieved by copying a template file and adjusting its settings to incorporate Touch ID support.
+If the system is running an earlier version of macOS, the script instead modifies the `sudo` file directly to enable Touch ID, adding the necessary configuration at the top of the file.
+In both scenarios, a backup of the original file is created for safety.
+The script is tailored to enhance security on Mac models with Touch ID capability.

 <br>

 ## Final Thoughts

-Apple's iCloud Keychain, integrated seamlessly into macOS menus and apps, stands out as an accessible and straightforward password management solution, particularly for casual users or families seeking ease of use.
-Beyond just storing passwords, iCloud Keychain extends its capabilities to encompass credit card details and other sensitive data, securely syncing across Apple devices.
-Enhanced by end-to-end encryption and biometric authentication, it not only offers a cost-effective option for secure login management but also stays proactive in scanning for potential password breaches.
-Recent updates have further enriched its functionality, allowing even third-party apps to utilize its secure storage features.
-This combination of user-friendly interface, advanced security measures, and comprehensive coverage makes iCloud Keychain a noteworthy choice in the realm of password managers.
+Apple's iCloud Keychain is a user-friendly password management solution seamlessly integrated into the macOS ecosystem.
+It's ideal for casual users and families looking for simplicity.
+Besides password storage, it securely handles credit card data and syncs across Apple devices.
+With end-to-end encryption and biometric authentication, it's cost-effective and proactive against password breaches.
+Recent updates enable third-party app integration. iCloud Keychain combines ease of use, strong security, and broad functionality, making it a standout password manager choice.

 <br><br>